AliRezaJoodi/AVR_Projects/MotorDriver_DCMotor_SpeedAndDirectionControllerWithBluetooth/README.md

-## DC Motor Driver, Speed and Direction Controller with Bluetooth from Computer/Mobile
+## DC Motor Driver, Speed and Direction Controller with Bluetooth from Computer/Mobile, Optically Isolated

 MCU:			ATmega32A
 Driver: 		Mosfet for Speed Controller
 Driver:			Relay for Direction Controller
 Bluetooth module:	HC-05
+Isolated:		TLP521

 Note: Included schematic and PCB layout with Proteus
 Note: It's a prototype and should get better